epi-project/brane-documentation/user-guide/src/scientists/introduction.md

 Another important concept is that of _datasets_, which are (typically large) files or other sources that contain the data that package functions may operate on.
 For example, a dataset may be a CSV file with tabular data; or in another instance, it's a compressed archive of CT-scan images.

 Workflows are typically in the business of using a combination of package functions acting on certain datasets to achieve certain goals.
 In short, they are high-level descriptions and implementation of a use-case.
+And that's exactly the role that a Scientist has in the Brane framework: writing these high-level workflows using low-level packages provided by software engineers as implementation.

 ## Next